 Read more about

-African-American population proportions, both nationally and state-by-state, have since the days of institutionalized slavery and the Civil War in the United States significantly varied.
+The proportion of the African-American population in the US states have significantly varied since the days of institutionalized slavery and the Civil War.
 The changes over the years have largely been dictated by movements in search of better economic opportunities.
-While there have been improvements African-American have achieved in gaining better access to through the years, there are some, like economic well-being and educational attainment, where they still trail other groups of people in the country.
+While the African-Americans have made significant achievements in several fields, they still trail other groups of people in the country in terms of wealth and education.

 Trends in African American Population in the US